zombie-einstein/zombie-einstein.github.io/_posts/2020-06-29-functional_abm.md

 {% include image.html
 url="/assets/functional_abm/update_function.png"
 description="Functional implementation of agent updates.
-When an agent is updated it's update function is called, with the inputs being the upstream nodes and current state of the agent and the outputs the new state of the node and any updates to downstream nodes." %}
+When an agent is updated its update function is called, with the inputs being the upstream nodes and current state of the agent and the outputs the new state of the node and any updates to downstream nodes." %}